Gary Jones (footballer, born 1977)

-Gary Roy Jones (born 3 June 1977) is an English former professional footballer who played as a central midfielder.
+Gary Roy Jones (born 3 June 1977) is an English football coach and former player and former manager of Ashville.
+He resigned from Ashville in May 2024.

+He played as a central midfielder.
 He made 716 league appearances, including 464 for Rochdale, for whom he holds the all-time record for the most appearances.

 Playing career

 Caernarfon Town

 Born in Birkenhead, Merseyside, Jones started his career with Caernarfon Town in the 1996–97 season before moving to Swansea City.

 Swansea City

 He stayed at Swansea City for one season but during the second half of the season he was loaned to Rochdale.

 Rochdale

 While on loan Jones made his Rochdale debut on 17 January 1998, in a 3–1 defeat against Peterborough United.
 Jones signed a permanent deal with Rochdale after the end of the season.
 Jones spent three years in his first stint with the Lancashire club.

 Barnsley

 In 2001, Jones was transferred to Barnsley, joining up with former Rochdale manager Steve Parkin.
 Jones stayed at Barnsley for three seasons without making many appearances and in 2003 he went back on loan to his former club Rochdale.